haskell/lsp/README.md

   - Dynamic registration of capabilities
   - Cancellable requests and progress notifications
   - Publishing and flushing of diagnostics
+- `lsp-test` is a library to support testing servers written using `lsp`

 ## Language servers built on lsp
 - [ghcide](https://github.com/haskell/ghcide)